+You and your caregivers will deal with a broad range of emotional and psychological issues upon and after diagnosis.
 You may feel depression, fatigue, anger, fear, anxiety or any number of emotions and feelings while dealing with your diagnosis, your treatment and your daily life.
 This can be a difficult time for your family, your friends and your caregivers.

 At Winship Cancer Institute of Emory University, we have licensed social workers and medical experts in the field of psychiatry available to you at all stages of diagnosis, treatment and recovery.
 The goal of all members of our care team is to help you and your loved ones to achieve good quality of life beyond your cancer diagnosis.